Kingdoms of the Radio:

 Kingdoms of the Radio: Oh, We’re Waiting

-Kingdoms of the Radio: Black Eyes & Cowboy Bollocks (Rock Hound Magazine, 1969)
+Kingdoms of the Radio: Black Eyes & Cowboy Bollocks (Rock Hound, 1969)

 Kingdoms of the Radio: Teacake & Lady Marmalade